-Fallout 4, like most Bethesda RPGs, is about building your character up from almost nothing into an absolute powerhouse.
-Starting from rags and working your way to throwing out Mini-Nukes like candy is a long process, though having the right build can make the process much easier.
-Thus, starting your character off right is essential.
+Fallout 4, like most Bethesda RPGs, is about building your character up from almost nothing into an absolute powerhouse, though having the right build can make the process much easier.
 Here are the best Fallout 4 starting stats and perks that will best suit your early adventures into the wasteland.

 The Best Starting Stats in Fallout 4